 Some people say that VPN services based in the US are required by law to log their user data.
 This is quite untrue.
 However, it’s critical to note that the government can request whatever data they want to have whether they log or not.
 Today, the most reliable VPN service providers purge records of your activity.

-As much as VPNs provides a lot of protection, it doesn’t mean that you are bulletproof.
+As much as VPNs provide a lot of protection, it doesn’t mean that you are bulletproof.
 You should make sure that you are using HTTPS as much as possible and be careful of what you are downloading online.

 Top tier VPN providers have anti-malware/spyware scanners to make sure their clients don’t download files that might harm them.
 This is especially true for mobile clients.
 These Anti-malware/spyware scanners filter every download to ensure that you do not download Trojans and viruses disguised as genuine files.